Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Application to Global Simulations of a Black Hole Accretion Disk

 Using the same initial setup, we compared results from the MP5 and MUSCL schemes.
 Figure \ref{fig:gMRI_MP5} shows the time evolution of the accretion disk solved by the MP5 scheme.
-Inside the torus threaded by the azimuthal magnetic field, the MRI exponentially grew (figure \ref{fig:gMRI_MP5}(a), \ref{fig:gMRI_MP5}(d), and \ref{fig:gMRI_MP5}(g)) until $t=20$.
-The Maxwell stress ($B_rB_\phi$) generated by the MRI (figure \ref{fig:gMRI_MP5}(e), \ref{fig:gMRI_MP5}(f), \ref{fig:gMRI_MP5}(h), and \ref{fig:gMRI_MP5}(i)) enhanced outward momentum transport, resulting in continuous mass accretion into the black hole (figure \ref{fig:gMRI_MP5}(b) and \ref{fig:gMRI_MP5}(c)).
+Inside the torus threaded by the azimuthal magnetic field, the MRI exponentially grew (figures \ref{fig:gMRI_MP5}(a), \ref{fig:gMRI_MP5}(d), and \ref{fig:gMRI_MP5}(g)) until $t=20$.
+The Maxwell stress ($B_RB_\phi$) generated by the MRI (figures \ref{fig:gMRI_MP5}(d), \ref{fig:gMRI_MP5}(e), \ref{fig:gMRI_MP5}(g), and \ref{fig:gMRI_MP5}(h)) enhanced outward momentum transport, resulting in continuous mass accretion into the black hole (figures \ref{fig:gMRI_MP5}(b) and \ref{fig:gMRI_MP5}(c)).

-After nonlinear saturation of the MRI, the poloidal component of the magnetic field was created via the Parker instability, allowing escape of magnetic flux to the corona, which in turn caused a reversal of the sign of the azimuthal component inside the disk \citep{Machida2013} (figure \ref{fig:gMRI_MP5}(d)--\ref{fig:gMRI_MP5}(f)).
-This reversal of the toroidal magnetic field occurred periodically during its long-term evolution until $t=50$ in the simulation run with the MP5 scheme.
-Figure \ref{fig:gMRI_Butterfly}(a) shows a butterfly diagram for the azimuthal component of the magnetic field averaged in the region $0.75\le r \le 1.25$ and $0\le\phi\le 2\pi$.
+After nonlinear saturation of the MRI, the poloidal component of the magnetic field was created via the Parker instability, allowing escape of magnetic flux to the corona, which in turn caused a reversal of the sign of the azimuthal component inside the disk \citep{Machida2013}.
+This reversal of the toroidal magnetic field occurred periodically during its long-term evolution in the simulation run with the MP5 scheme.
+Figure \ref{fig:gMRI_Butterfly}(a) shows a butterfly diagram for the azimuthal component of the magnetic field averaged in the region $0.2\le r \le 0.5$ and $0\le\phi\le 2\pi$.
 Reversals of the sign of the magnetic field at the disk center occurred after the preceding buoyant motions of the magnetic flux due to the Parker instability.
-This dynamo process persisted during the simulation run with a periodicity of $t\sim10$.
+This dynamo process persisted during the simulation run up to $t\sim40$.